 July 2011: Jay Electronica is scheduled to make a very rare public appearance at Wireless Festival in London.
 I buy a ticket purely because he’s going to be performing.
 He pulls out to “finish recording his album”.
 At least The Streets were great.

 July 2011: Jay tweets the album is done.
 The tweet is later deleted.

 October 2011: A song called “Call of Duty” featuring Mobb Deep comes out.
 It’s his first since “Exhibit C” and, at the time of writing, still his most recent official release.
 It’s not very good.

 October 2011: Guru says that the delays will be worth the wait: “Jay Electronica’s [album] is going to be an incredible, special album, and by no means do I ever want to rush it.
 It will be served when it’s time… when he’s ready, it will come out.”

-March 2012: Jay tweets that the album’s ready to be turned in to Roc Nation.
-“The wait ends,” he says.
+March 2012: Jay tweets that the album’s ready to be turned in to Roc Nation, ending with “The wait ends”.
 LOL.

 March 2012: Questlove reveals that Jay Z has a finished version of the Jay Electronica album, revealing that Hov “listens to it constantly and says it’s his favourite record of 2012.
 It has no singles on it, but it’s his favourite record.”

 April 2012: Designer FWMJ shares the planned Act II artwork prior to the Roc Nation deal.